-In 1784 came out a decree that prohibits burying the dead in the city, and almost 20 years later, in 1803, was opened a new Rakowicki necropolis.
+In 1784 came out a decree that prohibits burying the dead in the city, and almost 20 years later, in 1803, was opened a new Rakowicki Cemetery.
 In subsequent years, the cemetery was continually expanding, and today its area is just over 42 hectares.

-Many prominent Poles, politicians, public figures, actors and other famous people are buried in the Rakovica cemetery.
+Many prominent Poles, politicians, public figures, actors and other famous people are buried in the Rakovica Cemetery.
 There are also separate quarters with graves of Soviet soldiers who died in 1945 during the liberation of Krakow from the Germans.

 The Rakowicki Cemetery is not only of great historical importance but also of significant artistic value.
-In the old part of the cemetery, there are many tombstones, created by outstanding Krakow artists.
-Tours to Krakow Poland rarely offer visits to the old cemetery, but if you have the opportunity - be sure to use it - you will not miss it!
+In the old part of the cemetery, there are many tombstones created by outstanding Krakow artists.
+Tours to Krakow Poland, rarely offer visits to the old cemetery, but if you have the opportunity - be sure to use it - you will not miss it!